sourmash-bio/sourmash/doc/command-line.md

 Optionally, `genome` can instead report classifications at a desired `rank`, regardless of match threshold (`--rank` argument, e.g. `--rank species`).

+If using `--lins` taxonomy, you can also provide a `--lingroup` file containing two columns, `name`, and `lin`, which provide a series of lin prefixes of interest.
+If provided,  genome classification will be restricted to provided lingroups only.
+All other options (`--rank`, `--ani-threshold`, etc) should continue to function.
+However, use caution with `--rank` here, as if you specify a `--rank` that does not have an associated lingroup, you eliminate all classification options.

 Note that these thresholds and strategies are under active testing.

 To illustrate the utility of `genome`, let's consider a signature consisting